 Soon after Grace finds a job in a bookstore even though she has never read a book in her life.
 But when the war is announced she discovers a sudden urge to immerse herself in literature and serve the country as an ARP warden.

+A good book club read should make you feel positive and hopeful.
+The Last Bookshop in London does exactly that.
 An uplifting novel that shows how people can find solace in books even in the darkest times.

 “The Last Bookshop in London is an irresistible tale which showcases the transformative power of literacy, reminding us of the hope and sanctuary our neighborhood bookstores offer during the perilous trials of war and unrest.”